Weak and strong no-arbitrage conditions for continuous financial markets: Conclusion and discussion

 We close the paper with the following table, which summarises the no-arbitrage conditions introduced in Definition \ref{arb} and studied so far, together with their characterisations (see Theorems \ref{NIP}, \ref{NSA}, \ref{NUPBR} and \ref{NFLVR}) and their equivalent formulations (see Lemmata \ref{NIAO-NSA}, \ref{A1-UPBR-CT} and \ref{approximate}).

-\setstretch{1}\begin{footnotesize}\textbf{Acknowledgements:} The author is thankful to Wolfgang J. Runggaldier for useful remarks and to Monique Jeanblanc for several discussions on the topic of the present paper.
-Financial support from the \emph{Chaire Risque de Crédit} (Fédération Bancaire Française) is gratefully acknowledged. \end{footnotesize}
+\setstretch{1}\begin{footnotesize}\textbf{Acknowledgements:} The author is thankful to Monique Jeanblanc, Wolfgang J. Runggaldier and Marek Rutkowski for many useful remarks and discussions on the topic of the present paper.
+This research was supported by a Marie Curie Intra European Fellowship within the 7th European Community Framework Programme under grant agreement PIEF-GA-2012-332345.\end{footnotesize}\\[-0.7cm]

 \setstretch{1.2}